Zhiming-Huang/luc/README.md

 ### Step 2: Install CCP
 The instructions for installing CCP can be found on their website (https://ccp-project.github.io/ccp-guide/setup/index.html).
-However, when implementing LUC, we found that some APIs are updated but the instructions on website are not updated at the same time.
-Therefore, we provide an instudction to install CCP as follows:
+However, when implementing LUC, we found that some APIs are updated, but the instructions on the official website are not updated to date.
+Therefore, we provide an instruction to install CCP as follows:

 1. Install Rust
 `curl https://sh.rustup.rs -sSf | sh -s -- -y -v --default-toolchain nightly`
-2. Compile and run linux kernel module for CCP
+2. Compile and run the Linux kernel module for CCP
 ```
 git clone https://github.com/ccp-project/ccp-kernel.git
 cd ccp-kernel